 The Academic Integrity Hearing

-If a hearing before the University Review Committee is necessary, either because the charge or penalty is disputed or because this is a second offense, it will be convened by an Academic Dean at a time when all participants can attend.
+If a hearing before the University Review Committee is necessary, either because the charge or penalty is disputed or because this is a second offense, it will be convened by an Academic Dean as quickly as possible, but usually no later than three weeks after the Dean has received the signed or unsigned settlement form.
 Committee members will be provided with a detailed outline of the hearing process.

 Presentation; burden of proof; rights.When a hearing is convened to hear a disputed charge or penalty, the faculty member referring the case presents the evidence of the offense to the panel.
 The student may present counter-evidence if he or she wishes.
 Either party may have a faculty member, staff member, or student advisor and each has the right to call and question witnesses.
 The burden of proof is on the faculty member, who must establish the responsibility of the student by a preponderance of the evidence.
 (In matters of academic integrity, the evidence does not have to constitute overwhelming, irrefutable proof of responsibility, but only has to convince the panel that the violation took place.)
 Faculty members may refer cases based on the testimony of other students; in doing so, however, the faculty member should make sure either that the students who provided the testimony are willing to appear as witnesses at the hearing or that there is corroborating evidence that substantiates the charge.
 Other procedures for due process shall be followed, and records (including a tape recording of the hearing) shall be kept.
 Tapes will be erased after the appeal period has elapsed.
 Written records will be destroyed after five years.